izaqyos/DockerWorkshop/README.md

 * Print the container logs.
 * Send an HTTP GET request to the server and verify you get back the right response
   * For example, “Hello world!”

 ![Alt text](./resources/end_result_3.png "curl")

 ## Challenge 4 - *BONUS* ##
 * Use docker compose to create a microservice based application
 * One container will serve as a web server
-* The second container will server as the persistence (DB)
+* The second container will serve as the persistence (DB)
 * The application should support the creation and retrieval of tasks for a task manager
 * Add an endpoint for adding a task.
 Should use HTTP PUT
 * Add an endpoint for reading a task.
 Should use HTTP GET with a task id as path parameter